-Foundation Trust (JPUH) and Queen Elizabeth University Hospital (QEHKL), King's Lynn.
-The successful candidate will be based in Norwich at the Norfolk and Norwich University Hospital NHS Foundation Trust.

-- 1.2 The post holder will participate in a single rota for out of hours cover across Norfolk resulting in an anticipated frequency of 1 in 4. - 1.3 A candidate who is unable for personal reasons to undertake the duties of a whole time post will receive equal consideration.
-If such a candidate is appointed the job content will be modified as appropriate, in consultation with consultant colleagues and local management. - 1.4 We welcome all applications irrespective of age, disability, gender, sexual orientation, ethnicity or religion.
+- 1.1 This is one of two consultant posts which will share the provision of day-to-day clinical microbiology and infection prevention and control services at The Queen Elizabeth Hospital Kings Lynn NHS Foundation Trust (QEH), Kings Lynn. - 1.2 This is a replacement post at QEH, but with the existence of the Eastern Pathology Alliance (EPA) of which all three acute Trusts in Norfolk are members, future services will be provided on a joint basis.
+Although employed by the Norfolk and Norwich University Hospitals NHS Foundation Trust (NNUHFT), it is expected that the post holder will spend most of their time at QEH working alongside another consultant to provide a comprehensive microbiology service for that Trust including provision of cross-cover for infection prevention and control.
+There is a service level agreement already in place between the Trusts to allow this pattern of working, and job planning will be arranged jointly between the two organizations. - 1.3 However, the post holder will be offered sessions at NNUHFT (anticipated to be a minimum of 1/2 day per week to allow for laboratory work) and will participate in a single rota for out of hours cover across Norfolk resulting in an anticipated frequency of 1 in 8 or 1:9.
+Allowances for travel will need to be assessed depending on the appointee's home address. - 1.4 A candidate who is unable for personal reasons to undertake the duties of a whole-time post will receive equal consideration.
+If such a candidate is appointed the job content will be modified as appropriate, in consultation with consultant colleagues and local management. - 1.5 We welcome all applications irrespective of age, disability, gender, sexual orientation, race, or religion.
 Additionally, people with disabilities will be offered an interview providing they meet the minimum criteria for the post.
-The Trust operates job share and flexible working. - 1.5 Qualification and Experience: It is expected that the appointee will be a fully registered medical practitioner who will have obtained Fellowship of the Royal College of Pathologists or show evidence of equivalent training and experience.
-Applicants that are UK trained, must ALSO be a holder of a Certificate of Completion of Training (CCT), or be within six months of award of CCT by date of interview.
-Applicants that are non-UK trained, will be required to show evidence of equivalence to the UK CCT
+The Trust operates job share and flexible working. - 1.6 Qualification and Experience: It is expected that the appointee will be a fully registered medical practitioner who will have obtained Fellowship of the Royal College of Pathologists or had equivalent training and experience.
+Candidates should be on, or eligible to be on, the Specialist Register of the GMC within 6 months of the Appointments Advisory Committee